NREL/HPC/docs/Documentation/Applications/ansys.md

 parent: Applications
 ---

-# Ansys Fluent

-The NREL Computational Science Center (CSC) maintains an Ansys Fluent computational fluid dynamics (CFD) license pool for general use, including two seats of CFD (`cfd_base`) and four Ansys HPC Packs (`anshpc_pack`) to support running a model on many cores/parallel solves.
+The NREL Computational Science Center (CSC) maintains an Ansys license pool for general use, including two seats of CFD, one seat of Ansys Mechanical, and four Ansys HPC Packs to support running a model on many cores/parallel solves.

 The main workflow that we support has two stages.
 The first is interactive graphical usage, e.g., for interactively building meshes or visualizing boundary geometry.
-For this, Ansys should be run on a [FastX desktop](https://eagle-dav.hpc.nrel.gov/session/).
+For this, Ansys should be run on a [FastX desktop](https://nrel.github.io/HPC/Documentation/Viz_Analytics/virtualgl_fastx/).
 The second stage is batch (i.e., non-interactive) parallel processing, which should be run on compute nodes via a Slurm job script.
 Of course, if you have Ansys input from another location ready to run in batch mode, the first stage is not needed.
 We unfortunately cannot support running parallel jobs on the DAV nodes, nor launching parallel jobs from interactive sessions on compute nodes.

 !!! tip "Shared License Etiquette"
-     License usage can be checked on Eagle with the command `lmstat.ansys`.
+     License usage can be checked on Kestrel with the command `lmstat.ansys`.
 Network floating licenses are a shared resource.
-Whenever you open an Ansys Fluent window, a license is pulled from the pool and becomes unavailable to other Eagle users. *Please do not keep idle windows open if you are not actively using the application*, close it and return the associated licenses to the pool.
+Whenever you open an Ansys Fluent window, a license is pulled from the pool and becomes unavailable to other users. *Please do not keep idle windows open if you are not actively using the application*, close it and return the associated licenses to the pool.
 Excessive retention of software licenses falls under the inappropriate use policy.

 ## Building Models in the Ansys GUI
 GUI access is provided through [FastX desktops](https://eagle-dav.hpc.nrel.gov/session/).
 Open a terminal, load, and launch the Ansys Fluent environment with: